bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

     - alice
     - henry

-In Jinja2, variable can be iterated over, or a specific value can be used:
+In Jinja2, variable can be iterated over, or a specific value of the list can be used (like an array):

 .. code-block:: text